LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/OT_System_Attack_Case_Study/Railway_Station/Railway_Station.md

 - **Outputs:** Entrance Dock Signal, Exit Departure Signal
 - **Initial State:** Both signals set to **green** (train allowed to enter and exit)
 - **Workflow:**
-  1. When the train triggers the first motion sensor, PLC2 sets both signals to **red** to lock down the station (prevent entrance/exit).
+  1. When the train triggers the first motion sensor, PLC2 sets both signals to **red** to lock down the station (prevent train entrance/exit).
   2. This state ensures that only one train occupies the station at any time.

 **Override Capability:**